psycopg/psycopg2/doc/src/advanced.rst

 .. |NOTIFY| replace:: :sql:`NOTIFY`
 .. _NOTIFY: http://www.postgresql.org/docs/9.0/static/sql-notify.html

-Notification are received after every query execution.
-If the user is interested in receiving notification but not in performing any query, the `~connection.poll()` method can be used to check for notification without wasting resources.
+Notifications are received after every query execution.
+If the user is interested in receiving notifications but not in performing any query, the `~connection.poll()` method can be used to check for new messages without wasting resources.

 A simple application could poll the connection from time to time to check if